Announcing the Memgraph 1.3 Release!

 If you’re interested in the replication feature, check out this reference guide, or this how-to guide if you want to get your hands dirty.

-If you catch any bugs or generally weird behavior, please drop us a line on our forum.
+If you catch any bugs or generally weird behavior, please drop us a line on our Discord server.

 Happy hacking!